ThatoMash/AWS-Cloud-Practitioner/AWS Labs/Storage Services/Amazon S3 (Challenge).md

 ## Introduction
 In this challenge lab, I worked with **Amazon Simple Storage Service (Amazon S3)** to create a storage bucket, upload an object, configure public access at the object level, and verify access through both a web browser and the AWS Command Line Interface (AWS CLI).

-This lab focused on understanding how S3 handles object storage, permissions, and public accessibility — skills that are essential for real-world cloud and web hosting scenarios.
+This lab focused on understanding how S3 handles object storage, permissions, and public accessibility ,skills that are essential for real-world cloud and web hosting scenarios.

 ---